mccurcio/mccurcio.github.io/_posts/data_science/2022-07-06-journalism-ds.md

 - *What* question(s) are you interested in answering?

+**Start Simple**.
+Remember, the journey of a thousand miles starts with one step.

-After your questions have been well-thought-out, two questions come to my mind when I sum up Exploratory Data Analysis:
+After your questions have been well-thought-out, two questions come to my mind when I sum up *Exploratory Data Analysis*:

 - *What* is wrong with your data?
 AND